 So, if an insurer says they are available round the clock for you, if they have assigned you a dedicated account manager, understand that they are going to charge you for that.

-If the insurer is offering more services and solutions – or if you’re opting for add-ons – it will cost you more.
+If the insurer is offering more services and solutions – or if you’re opting for Purchase of additional benefits or cover on the existing policy. – it will cost you more.

 - Previous claims

 The history of previous claims, too, plays a big role in determining the premium rate.

 If your employees have made more claims and their claims are for a large sum, the Group Insurance refers to any insurance plan under which a group of employees (and their dependents), or members of a premium would be higher at the time of renewal.